nextgencodes/dspath/_posts/2019-03-26-basic-call.md

 - _Basic Call to Consciousness_, edited by _Akwesane Notes_.
 Position papers delivered to the Non-Governmental Organization of the United Nations in Geneva in 1977 describe oppression of Native peoples in the US.

-Copies in English and Spanish are available for sale from [Indigenous Values Initiative](https://indigenousvalues.org).
+Copies in English and Spanish are available for sale from [AGT Admin](https://indigenousvalues.org).
 Email [info@indigenousvalues.org](mailto:info@indigenousvalues.org)